-Nothing says Halloween like, well, Halloween.
-The mega movie horror franchise has made 12 movies over the last 43 years, with at least one more guaranteed in the coming year.
-With the final installment of the Laurie Strode era of the Halloween saga, Halloween Ends, releasing on October 13 in theatres (and on Peacock on October 14), there is revived interest in the whole saga.
-Here we tell you how to stream them all without cable, as well as give insight into the best (and worst) of the bunch and a brief timeline on how they all connect–or don’t.
+The Halloween mega-movie horror franchise has made 13 movies over the last 44 years.
+With the final installment of the Laurie Strode era of the Halloween saga, Halloween Ends, arriving in 2022, there was revived interest in the whole saga.
+Here, I’ll tell you how to stream every Halloween movie, as well as give insight into the best (and worst) of the bunch and a brief timeline on how they all connect–or don’t.

 Where to Stream Every Halloween Movie

 First up, we’ve listed them in release order, with a link to the best place to stream each one, based on ease of use and subscription value.
-For at least nine of the films, subscribing to AMC+ or a service that gets you AMC and Shudder will get you most of them.
+For at least nine of the films, subscribing to AMC+ (easily available through Amazon Prime) or a service that gets you AMC and Shudder will get you most of them.

 Also included by each film is the Rotton Tomatoes review score, so you can see how it rates with both critics and audiences (critics% / audience%).
 Please note, some plot spoilers are inevitable in summaries, but we will try to limit those!

-- Halloween (1978) – 96%/89% – available on Shudder and AMC+.
+- Halloween (1978) – available on AMC+ through Prime, or any streaming service that carries AMC.
 John Carpenter’s original film introduced audiences to the slashing serial killer Michael Myers, and the teen babysitter he hunted, Laurie Strode (played by Jamie Lee Curtis in her film debut).
 The original film also introduces Myers’ other chief antagonist, psychiatrist Dr. Loomis who is eternally on his former patient’s tail.

-- Halloween II (1981) – 31%/63% – available to rent on Amazon Prime, stream on Peacock.
+- Halloween II (1981) – available on AMC+ through Prime, Peacock, or any streaming service that carries AMC.
 Michael Myers stalks Laurie to the Haddonfield Memorial Hospital, where she’s been admitted after Myers’ gruesome attempt on her life.
-Halloween 2 is also currently available on the Peacock streaming service, which you can check out here.

-- Halloween III: Season of the Witch (1982) – 39%/27% – available to stream on Peacock.
-In an attempt to branch the franchise into an anthology, this is the one film to not include the seminal killer himself, Michael Myers, in some form, but rather refers to the first two films as fictions within its larger narrative.
+- Halloween III: Season of the Witch (1982) – available on AMC+ through Prime, Peacock, or any streaming service that carries AMC.
+In an attempt to branch the franchise into an anthology, this is the one film to not include the seminal killer himself, Michael Myers, in some form, but rather refers to the first two films as fiction within its larger narrative.

-- Halloween 4: The Return of Michael Myers (1988) – 29%/52% – available on Shudder and AMC+.
-Michael Myers’ return improved the audience reception slightly, in the fourth entry of the slasher series, in which a comatose Myers awakens and goes on the hunt for his 7-year-old neice.
+- Halloween 4: The Return of Michael Myers (1988) – available on AMC+ through Prime, or any streaming service that carries AMC.
+Michael Myers’ return improved the audience reception slightly, in the fourth entry of the slasher series, in which a comatose Myers awakens and goes on the hunt for his 7-year-old niece.

-- Halloween 5: The Revenge of Michael Myers (1989) – 12%/37% – available on Shudder and AMC+.
+- Halloween 5: The Revenge of Michael Myers (1989) – available on AMC+ through Prime or any streaming service that carries AMC.
 Dr. Loomis is still chasing Myers in what is considered one of the crudest films in the series… and the pitiful reception of the film may have led to the long break before the next attempt at resurrection.

-- Halloween: The Curse of Michael Myers (1995) – 9%/37% – available on Shudder and AMC+.
-Perhaps one of the worst rated of the series, the sixth film is the last of the original timeline before several reboots that jump back to the first two films as origin.
+- Halloween: The Curse of Michael Myers (1995) – available on AMC+ through Prime or any streaming service that carries AMC.
+Perhaps one of the worst-rated of the series, the sixth film is the last of the original timeline before several reboots that jump back to the first two films as origin.
 However, it does have Paul Rudd, so that’s something.

-- Halloween H20: 20 Years Later (1998) – 52%/49% – available on Shudder and AMC+.
+- Halloween H20: 20 Years Later (1998) – available on AMC+ through Prime or any streaming service that carries AMC.
 Jamie Lee Curtis is back for the first time since Halloween II, and this film reverts back to the end of that second film as its origin point, ignoring the intervening films.
 Two decades after escaping Myers, Laurie is under a new identity and headmistress at a school (full of CW teen stars of the mid-1990s), but Myers has finally tracked her down.

-- Halloween: Resurrection (2002) – 12%/25% – available on Shudder and AMC+.
+- Halloween: Resurrection (2002) – available on AMC+ through Prime or any streaming service that carries AMC.
 Myers stalks Laurie one more time, and then is off to his childhood home to terrorize a reality show being filmed there…?
 Yup.

-- Halloween (2007) – 28%/59% – available to rent on most platforms, Amazon Prime, iTunes.
+- Halloween (2007) – available on AMC+ through Prime or any streaming service that carries AMC.
 Instead of continuing either of the first two timelines, this remake of the original goes back to look deeper at the origins of Michael Myers and his muderous behavior with an all new cast and divergent storyline.

-- Halloween II (2009) – 22%/45% – available to stream on Peacock.
+- Halloween II (2009) – available on AMC+ through Prime or any streaming service that carries AMC.
 Following the end of the 2007 reboot, Laurie and Michael discover a possible psychic link, and the ending of the sequel hints at an alternate timeline possibility that is never explored.

-- Halloween (2018)- 79%/70% – available to rent on most platforms, Amazon Prime, iTunes.
+- Halloween (2018)- available on Peacock or any streaming service that carries FX.
 The most recent reboot of the story, which this time goes all the way back to the end of the first film, is one of the most popular.
 It also marks the return of Jamie Lee Curtis (again), branching off into her own alternate timeline.

-- Halloween Kills (2021) – 39%/71% – available on HBO Max.
-This year’s film picks up on the heels of the previous, with Laurie, her daughter, and granddaughter fleeing the house they thought they successfully left Myers to die in.
+- Halloween Kills (2021) – available to rent on Prime Video, Apple TV+, and Google Store.
+This film picks up on the heels of the previous, with Laurie, her daughter, and granddaughter fleeing the house they thought they successfully left Myers to die in.
 However, of course, he (un)naturally survives and heads off on a brutal killing spree.

 How to Watch Halloween Movies on AMC+